alisson-anjos/diffusion-pipe-ui/README.md

 ## Updates

+- **2025-04-01 (add extra configurations)
+  - Added the Resume from checkpoint field

 - **2025-03-19 (new interface with support for all models)**
   - New interface developed in Blazor (dotnet).
   - Settings (paths, training commands, model downloads, etc.) are defined in the `appsettings.json` file (located at `diffusion-pipe/ui/deploy/appsettings.json`).